 How is an e-mod calculated?

-- The XYZ Company has an e-mod of .85, which results in a 15 percent discount on their workers’ compensation premium compared to other companies in the same industry.
-Because XYZ has a credit e-mod, the company only pays $.85 for every dollar of coverage received.
+- The XYZ Company has an e-mod of 0.85, which results in a 15% discount on its workers’ compensation premium compared to other companies in the same industry.
+Because XYZ has a credit e-mod, the company only pays $0.85 for every dollar of coverage received.

-- The ABC Company has an inadequate safety program, a large number of claims/losses, and a high e-mod factor.
+- The ABC Company has an inadequate safety program, a large number of claims/losses and a high e-mod.

 - The ABC Company has an e-mod of 1.25.
-The ABC Company pays 25 percent more for their workers’ compensation insurance than other companies in the same industry classification.
-For every dollar of insurance coverage received, the ABC Company will pay $1.25.
+ABC pays 25% more for its workers’ compensation insurance than other companies in the same industry classification.
+For every dollar of insurance coverage received, ABC will pay $1.25.

-Understanding how an e-mod is calculated and how it applies to your premium can help you determine if your company’s loss prevention efforts are effective or if there are further steps your company can take to lower the e-mod.
-For more information about e-mods and how to lower your workers’ compensation insurance costs, contact your agent or Pinnacol underwriter.
+Understanding how an e-mod is calculated and applied to your premium can help you determine if your company’s loss prevention efforts are effective and if there are further steps your company can take to lower the e-mod.
+For more information about e-mods and how to lower your workers’ compensation insurance costs, contact your Pinnacol agent or underwriter.